jasherai/chef-workflow-wiki/understanding-the-scheduler.md

 Know Your Threading
 -------------------

-Reading the code, and some of the terms use here will require some background with parallel programming, particularly related to threads and concurrency problems like [Dining Philosophers](http://en.wikipedia.org/wiki/Dining_Philosophers).
+Reading the code, and some of the terms used here will require some background with parallel programming, particularly related to threads and concurrency problems like [Dining Philosophers](http://en.wikipedia.org/wiki/Dining_Philosophers).
 It is also